GSA/plainlanguage.gov/_pages/training/introductory-classes.md

 - Which month or specific date you'd like the classes (we schedule about 3–6 months in advance)
 - How many federal employees will attend (we train 20–35 people per session)

-After reviewing your request, a training coordinator will email you to set up the details. **We will only contact you if you are a federal employee officially requesting training on behalf of your agency or if you have a question about officially requesting training.**
+After reviewing your request, a training coordinator will email you to set up the details. **We will only contact you if you are a federal employee officially requesting training on behalf of your agency or if you have a question about officially requesting training.**––>

 ### Please note